GuggisbergSimon/CLD-labo/Labo05/003_Resilience.md

 ```
 It scales based on the CPU utilization of the current pods.
+There is a minimal number of replicas and a maximal one.
 ```

   * How can you update a component? (see "Updating a Deployment" in the deployment documentation)